Nyanguy/Nyanguy/README.md

   - 🤟 a couple DSL from scratch;
   - 🤖 a couple of slack-bots for optimised workflow.
   - 🕸 a couple web apps for monitoring.
 IOT-like problems.
 [Django/Vue | Flask/React]
+  - :infinity: adopted InfluxDB 2 to solve my statistics problems.
+Waiting for the IOx core.
 - 🤢 **not** a fan of a front-end web-development.
 Keep your sleazy _revolutionary_ frameworks away.